 Journalists will be expected to produce their completed articles and programs within a year upon receipt of the media fellowship.
-As part of the stop-over in Hong Kong, journalists will be encouraged to blog and tweet about their travel experiences with Cathay Pacific Airways and in Hong Kong.
-Recipients will be expected to forward the Foundation copies of completed articles and programs that result from their trip.
+Recipients will be expected to forward to the Foundation copies of completed articles and programs that result from their trip.

-Recipients will also be expected to provide a short written report (700-1000 words) to provide feedback and their trip and help refine the Foundation’s media fellowship program.
-Recipients will be invited by the Foundation to do a presentation to share their insights and findings during their trip to Asia either at the Foundation’s Vancouver or Toronto office.
+Recipients will also be expected to provide a short written report (700-1,000 words) to provide feedback on their trip and help refine the Foundation’s media fellowship program.
+Recipients will be invited by the Foundation to do a presentation to share their insights and findings during their trip to Asia at either the Foundation’s Vancouver or Toronto office.

 Where to Apply